TGPSC Group 1 Syllabus and Exam Pattern (Updated)

 characteristics (sex ratio, age, literacy, etc.,) Tribal Population – distribution,

-problems of Tribal areas and policies for Tribal Area Development.
+problems of Tribal areas and policies for Tribal Area Development. - Urbanisation in Telangana State, Spatio-temporal changes, Urban Growth and

 Migration.
 Evolution and phases of Urban Growth of Hyderabad, transformation